queer-community-allies/queer-community-allies/donate/index.md

 - [One-time donations via PayPal](/donate/paypal)
 - [One-time donations via Venmo](/donate/venmo)

 Shop our Amazon Smile [charity wishlist](https://smile.amazon.com/hz/charitylist/ls/MX3B3PFF8BI8/ref=smi_ext_lnk_lcl_cl)!
 All items will go into care packages for local GSAs!

-We also have a [Zazzle shop](https://www.zazzle.com/store/queercommunityallies).
-Purchase something with our logo, and we get some of the proceeds.
+We also have a [Zazzle shop](https://www.zazzle.com/store/queercommunityallies); purchase something with our logo, and we get some of the proceeds.

 Our EIN is `84-2519026`